Driven Sprocket Speed Calculator

 What is the relationship between sprocket teeth and speed?
 The relationship between sprocket teeth and speed is inverse; fewer teeth on the driven sprocket (or larger teeth on the drive sprocket) result in higher speed, while more teeth lead to lower speed.

-See also Cassette Speed Calculator
+See also Data Transfer Calculator with Latency

 Should the number of teeth on driving sprocket be more than 17 in order to?
 The number of teeth on the driving sprocket should be chosen based on your specific needs and the desired speed/torque balance, rather than a specific minimum number like 17.